Edgenesis/shifu.dev/docs/guides/cases/connect-s7-plc.md

 *Shifu* can read and write the memory of the PLC through HTTP requests.

-Before the next step, we need to start an *Nginx* container to send and receive HTTP requests, as the following commands:
+Before the next step, we need to start an *Nginx* container to send and receive HTTP requests, with the following commands:

 ```bash
 kubectl run nginx --image=nginx:1.21 -n deviceshifu
 kubectl exec -it nginx -n deviceshifu -- bash
 ```

 Three instructions are **sendsinglebit**, **getcontent** and **getcpuordercode**.
-Use *Shifu* to execute these instructions on the device.
+We can execute these instructions on the device via *Shifu*.

 ### sendsinglebit

-**sendsinglebit** indicates modifying a single bit.
+**sendsinglebit**  modifies a single bit.
 It needs the following parameters:

 - **rootaddress**: the name of the memory area. e.g. `M` for `Merker` and `Q` for `Digital Output`
 - **address**: the address of the memory area